kimwalisch/primesieve/README.md

 ### C bindings

 All of primesieve's functions are exposed as C API (C99 or later) via the primesieve.h header.
-You can explore primesieve's C API online at http://primesieve.org/api.
+You can browse primesieve's C API online at http://primesieve.org/api.

 ```C